attilapiros/kudu_custom_sink/README.md

 # Custom Kudu Sink and example Spark app

-Example Spark Structured Streaming app where a Kudu table is written by a custom sink using KuduContext of Kudu Spark.
+Example Spark Structured Streaming app where a Kudu table is written by a custom sink using KuduContext of Kudu Spark (see the depenendency in kudu-sink/pom.xml).

 *Beware*: